SampleEnvironment/SECoP/protocol/specification/datainfo.rst

 ``"optional"``
     A JSON list giving the names of optional struct elements.

-    In 'change' and 'do' commands, the ECS might omit these elements, all other elements must be given.
-The effect of a 'change' action with omitted elements should be the same as if the current values of these elements would have been sent with it.
-The effect of a 'do' action with omitted elements is defined by the implementation.
+    In `change` and `do` commands, the ECS might omit these elements, all other elements must be given.
+The effect of a `change` action with omitted elements should be the same as if the current values of these elements would have been sent with it.
+The effect of a `do` action with omitted elements is defined by the implementation.

     In all other messages (i.e. in replies and updates), all elements have to be